percona/pbm-docs/docs/usage/start-backup.md

     If you reshard a collection in MongoDB 5.0 and higher versions, make a fresh backup to prevent data inconsistency and restore failure.

+    Note that oplog slices are not saved when you unshard a collection.

 ### Adjust node priority for backups

 In Percona Backup for MongoDB prior to version 1.5.0, the `pbm-agent` to do a backup is elected randomly among secondary nodes in a replica set.
 In sharded cluster deployments, the `pbm-agent` is elected among the secondary nodes in every shard and the config server replica sets.
 If no secondary node responds in a defined period, then the `pbm-agent` on the primary node is elected to do a backup.